The Dangerous Wild Animals Act 1976 states that licences are required to keep certain types of animals.

 Will tacit consent apply?

 No. It is in the public interest that we must process your application before we can grant a licence.
-Please contact us if you have not heard from us within a reasonable period.
+If you have not heard from us within a reasonable period, you can contact the licensing team.

 Complaints about dangerous wild animals

-Please contact us if you have a complaint about the welfare of an animal or nuisance caused by an animal.
+You can contact the licensing team if you have a complaint about the welfare of an animal or nuisance caused by an animal.